top of page

 National Scholastic Press Association

-Honorable Mention award for the most prestigious high school journalism competition in Multimedia News Story for "Soundtrack of spring: Celebrate the Music 2025"
+Honorable Mention award for the most prestigious high school journalism competition in Multimedia News Story for "Soundtrack of spring: Celebrate the Music 2025" (9% out of 4,800 entries)

 Best of SNO